-Many of your local media organisations will be listed in the Yellow Pages (www.yell.com) and your Trust's Communications Department or Press Office will have details of your local media.
+Your Trust's communications department or press office will have details of local media and will be able to advise on which media to target.
 Timing is very important as TV, radio and the printed press all work to different fixed deadlines.
 Features and articles generally need more preparation than news items.